Scimitar-horned Oryx

 • Where do scimitar-horned oryx live?

-No longer found in the wild, scimitar-horned oryx once lived in Algeria, Burkina Faso, Chad, Egypt, Libya, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan, Western Sahara.
+Scimitar-horned oryx once lived in Algeria, Burkina Faso, Chad, Egypt, Libya, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan, Tunisia and Western Sahara.
 Herds are currently being reintroduced to parks in Morocco, Tunisia and Senegal, with the hope of releasing them into the wild in the future.
+A wild population is now thriving in Chad, thanks to reintroduction efforts from zoos.

 • What do scimitar-horned oryx eat?